 How to Clean Cast Iron Cookware

 Use the following list as a progressive guide to cleaning your cast iron.
 To successfully clean your cookware use the first method on this list that gets the job done.

 - Do nothing if it looks clean.

-- Wipe clean with paper towel if there is light residue
+- Wipe clean with a paper towel if there is light residue

-- Scrub with small amount of kosher salt if there is stuck on residue.
+- Scrub with a small amount of kosher salt if there is stuck-on residue.

-- Boil small amount of water in pan to loosen tougher residue.
+- Boil a small amount of water in the pan to loosen the tougher residue.